 And of course there is the Goth element.
 We arrived at the tale end of Halloween, when goths from around the country congregate for a big Whitby Goth weekend.
 They were heading out of town as we were coming in, their cars winding in a solid traffic jam for miles.
 Some badly hung over specimens still in full regalia, lingered on in the town, lending it a wonderfully creepy air.
-And you cannot avoid seeing the ruined abbey that glowers over the town from its eastern flank, inspiring Bram Stoker’s Gothic horror book Dracula.
-But Dracula is another story for another day.
+And you cannot avoid seeing the ruined abbey that glowers over the town from its eastern flank, inspiring Bram Stoker’s Gothic horror book Dracula which you can read about here.

 You can read Sylvia’s Lovers at Project Gutenberg.